 \subsubsection{RETRIEVE}

-The RETRIEVE method \cite{killamsetty2021retrieve} extends gradient-based coreset selection to the Semi-Supervised Learning (SSL) setting \cite{schmarje2021survey}, where both labeled and unlabeled data must be leveraged effectively.
-Unlike GradMatch, which formulates coreset selection as a gradient matching problem in a fully supervised setting, RETRIEVE introduces a bilevel optimization framework that selects the most informative unlabeled samples to improve generalization when labeled data are scarce.
+The RETRIEVE method \cite{killamsetty2021retrieve} extends gradient-based coreset selection to the Semi-Supervised Learning (SSL) setting \cite{schmarje2021survey}, where both labeled and label-free data must be leveraged effectively.
+Unlike GradMatch, which formulates coreset selection as a gradient matching problem in a fully supervised setting, RETRIEVE introduces a bilevel optimization framework that selects the most informative label-free samples to improve generalization when labeled data are scarce.